laravel-enso/forms/README.md

 <sup>click on the photo to view a short demo in compatible browsers</sup>

-## Installation

-Comes pre-installed in Enso.

-To install outside of Enso:

-1. install the package `composer require laravel-enso/forms`

-2. if needed, publish and customize the config

-3. install the api implementation for the front end: `yarm add @enso-ui/forms`

-## Features

-- allows for quick creation of forms
-- uses a JSON template file for generating the form
-- flexible form layout, that supports directly from the template
-    * grouping inputs into logical sections and columns of different widths, even on the same row
-    * grouping sections into tabs
-- for most forms, the json template is all that it's needed
-- provides helpful error messages when the template is missing parameters or unexpected values are found
-- when needed, allows the customization of form components in order to cover all scenarios
-- comes with a `template.json` file that can be used as an example when starting out
-- integrates with the [Laravel Request Validation](https://laravel.com/docs/5.7/validation#available-validation-rules) for seamless usage and reusability
-- uses the Enso toast notifications for stylish feedback on the various actions
-- customizable placeholder for all elements

-### Configuration & Usage
+### Installation, Configuration & Usage

-Be sure to check out the full documentation for this package available at [docs.laravel-enso.com](https://docs.laravel-enso.com/backend/form-builder.html)
+Be sure to check out the full documentation for this package available at [docs.laravel-enso.com](https://docs.laravel-enso.com/backend/forms.html)

 ### Contributions